 — Kristina, Education and Workforce Development

-"I decided to work for the Vehicle Technologies Office in EERE after my experience in the DOE-sponsored Advanced Vehicle Technology Competitions (currently EcoCAR).
+"I decided to work for the Vehicle Technologies Office in EERE after my experience in the DOE-sponsored Advanced Vehicle Technology Competitions (later EcoCAR).
 Through my undergraduate and graduate studies as a mechanical engineer at Virginia Tech, I gained experience with high voltage systems, hydrogen fuel systems, electric motors, and vehicle controls by working on three different vehicle platforms and participating in six annual nationwide competition events.
 This was an amazing and enlightening experience, and in the end I wanted to continue my involvement in projects that could reduce the environmental impact of vehicles.
 My work here at DOE managing R&D projects for power electronics and electric motors provides me with the opportunity to foster and guide the development of important vehicle electrification technologies that will ultimately have a significant impact on our nation's petroleum use and national security."

 — Steven, Vehicle Technologies Office

 "At (DOE/EERE/WIP), I have the opportunity to work at the forefront of clean energy technology deployment.
 My office received $11.7 billion from the American Recovery and Reinvestment Act of 2009, and I often say I have the best job in the world because I get to tell the success stories of this investment in clean energy technology.
 The Recovery Act funds are putting people to work across the country and are acting as the down payment on America's clean energy economy.
 I get to share the successes of this clean energy investment on a national scale."